MileHacker Logo

 Takayama Highlights

-Experience the best of this charming town.
+Experience the cream of the crop of this charming town.

 Historical Charm

-Wander through the Edo-period streets of Sanmachi Suji.
+Meander through the Edo-period streets of Sanmachi Suji.

 Culinary Delights